Updated for Legion

-If you’re not yet 90 then you’ll need to level into some of the info on these pages.
-If you want to get your Rogue to the level cap as quickly as possible, then look into a leveling guide.
+If you’re not yet 110 then you’ll need to level into some of the info on these pages.
+If you want to get your Rogue to the level cap as quickly as possible, then look at our Rogue Leveling page.

 Note that this page covers general Rogue PvP stuff.
 For details on each spec, including talents, see the pages under Builds.

 Currently the Subtlety spec is the “flavor of the month” spec for Rogue PvP.
 Subtlety just has more tools than the other for effective ganking.

 This doesn’t mean that you can’t effectively PvP with Combat or Assassination, just be aware that it will be a bit harder.

 If you want a bigger challenge then go for it.
 Wouldn’t you love to see someone say, “That Combat Rogue is kicking our butts!!”